-The first session is for the whole clinic.
-This training allows for clinicians and staff to discuss the role of the clinic in safely responding to patients, especially ethnically diverse patients who may be experiencing family violence, and how the clinic might facilitate or inhibit an effective response.
-This will comprise of a 90-minute session.
+The first session is for the Whole of Clinic.
+The Whole of Clinic training allows for clinicians and staff to discuss the role of the clinic in safely responding to patients, particularly women and children and especially ethnically diverse patients who may be experiencing family violence, and how the clinic might facilitate or inhibit an effective response.
+This will comprise of 90 minutes.
 In this first session, participating staff within the clinic should discuss:

-- Your views about being involved in the educational program. - Barriers and facilitators to providing care in cases of family violence. - The tools and community-based resources available to clinics. - Other resources that may be required. - Strategies in the clinic that could contribute to sustaining change. - The role of inTouch and the role of the advocate educator in collaborative care for patients.
+- Their views about what they would like to gain from the training, the overall benefits of the study and being involved in an educational program. - Barriers and facilitators to providing care in cases of family violence. - The tools and community-based resources available to clinics. - Other resources that may be required. - Strategies in the clinic that could contribute to sustaining change. - The role of inTouch and the role of the FV support worker in collaborative care for patients.

-Session 2 will focus on the role of GPs and nurses.
-The use of role-plays with a simulated patient provides you with the opportunity to try out different ways of initial engagement with victims, providing supportive care and experimenting with different communication styles and techniques.
+Session 2 will focus on the role GPs and nurses.
+The use of role-plays with a simulated patient provides participating GPs and nurses with the opportunity to try out different ways of initial engagement with victims, providing supportive care and experimenting with different communication styles and techniques.
 In this session:

-- Case scripts are linked to learning objectives. - Role-play should be as realistic as possible. - Simulated patients should provide feedback. - Discussion on Covid19 context, preparation and debriefing.
+- Case scripts are linked to learning objectives. - Role-play should be as realistic as possible. - Simulated patients should provide feedback. - Allow time for discussion on Covid19 context, preparation and debriefing.

-This third session will build on the previous sessions.
-The session will:
+This third session builds on the previous session with case studies (South Asian patients) including:

-- Develop strategies for you to engage with women at different stages of change (motivational interviewing) with attention to cultural safety and trauma informed care. - Offer practice in warm referrals. - Familiarise staff with the legal and community services systems for referral, especially for migrant and refugee populations. - Include working with male patients who abuse and addressing issues for children exposed to family violence.
+- Developing strategies to engage with women at different stages of change (motivational interviewing) with attention to cultural safety and trauma informed care. - Offering practice in warm referrals. - Familiarising staff with the legal and community services systems for referral, especially for migrant and refugee populations. - Including working with male patients who abuse and addressing issues for children exposed to family violence.